Quick Start: TeamSpeak 3 Linux Server

 sudo apt-get update && sudo apt-get -y upgrade

-It's then a good practice to create a new user specifically for our Teamspeak server.
-This will ensure it doesn't have more privillages than it needs to and is seperated from the rest of the OS:
+It's then a good practice to create a new user specifically for our TeamSpeak server.
+This will ensure it doesn't have more privileges than it needs to and is separated from the rest of the OS:

 Before we can run TeamSpeak, we need to create a file indicating that we accept the license agreement.
 To do so, type: